AbelG101/Blog-app/README.md

 # 📖 Blog App <a name="about-project"></a>

 **Blog App**
-> This is a web app that allows the user to post, edit, save, and view their blog posts with time-stamped entries.
+> This is a web app that allows users to post, edit & save their blog posts with time-stamped entries as well as view other bloggers' posts.

 ## 🛠 Built With <a name="built-with"></a>